devtron-labs/devtron/docs/setup/install/override-default-devtron-installation-configs.md

 After 20-30 mins our changes would have been propogated to devtron installation.

-## Recommended Prod Resources
+## Recommended Resources for Production use
-If you are running a production cluster, then we have made sample override files specific to resourses which we recommend to use in production.
-Samples can be found in directory named `production` where [sample override](https://github.com/devtron-labs/devtron/tree/main/manifests/updates)files are present.
+If you are planning to use Devtron for production deployments, please use our recommened production overrides located in [manifests/updates/production](https://github.com/devtron-labs/devtron/tree/main/manifests/updates/production).
+This configuration should be enough for handling upto 200 microservices.

-The overall resources required for running all micro-services are as follows -
+The overall resources required for the recommended production overrides are:

 |Name| Value|
 |-|-|